ikriv/IsItMySource/readme.md

 Read managed debug info via DIASymReader.
 This is the default.
 Supports only EXE files.
 PDB file must be next to the EXE file or in the path specified by `--search`.

 `--native`
-Read native debug info via DIA SDK.
-This won't return source file checksums for managed executables.
-Supports EXE and PDB.
+Read native debug info using DIA SDK.
+DIA SDK must be installed on the machine.
+Native debug information does not include source file checksums for managed executables.
+DIA SDK supports reading fromEXE and PDB files.
+DIA SDK ship with Visual Studio 2015 or 2017.

 `--nosummary`
 Do not show summary statistics when verifying sources.